 Nationwide may want to consider A/B testing a different page in which there is only one CTA button, and a description that explains that they offer financing for new and used cars, as well as a refinancing option.

-The short list of benefits underneath the lending options is a great addition, but why is it written in the fine print?
+The short list of benefits underneath the lending options is a great addition, but why the fine print?
 Doesn’t Nationwide want these benefits to stand out more?
 Having them as small as they are may result in missed opportunities.

 Lastly, the security badge on the right of the page likely makes prospects more comfortable with the idea of converting.

 Right off the bat, notice that this page is missing a headline.
-Without a headline, how are visitors supposed to know what they’re even doing on the page?
-Compelling headlines are critical for effective post-click landing pages, so a benefit-oriented one should be added to the page.
+Without a headline, how will the visitors know what they’re even doing on the page?
+Compelling headlines are critical for effective post-click landing pages.

 The company logo is not linked to the homepage.
-Also at the top of the page is a security badge, ensuring visitors that their privacy on this page, and the information that they submit, is 100% secure and protected.
-While it’s good to have a security badge on post-click landing pages, it’s even better to use badges of well-known security companies like TRUSTe, Norton, or McAfee.
+Also the security badge, ensuring visitors that their privacy on this page, and the information that they submit, is 100% secure.
+While it’s good to have a security badge on post-click landing pages.
+It’s even better to use badges of well-known security companies like TRUSTe, Norton, or McAfee.

 Moving down the page, the 6-field lead capture form is a bit lengthy, especially since this is only step 1 of 3.
 The good thing, though, is that the list of steps across the top of the form is helpful for letting prospects how long the signup process is.
 Another positive feature is that this first step doesn’t ask for any overly sensitive information that might make visitors uncomfortable with converting.
 So even if steps 2 or 3 request sensitive information, the company already has the lead’s information and they can try to nurture them via email.